WhythZ/Metroidvania/README.md

 - Phoenotopia Awakening
 - All the other RPGs I've ever played and got impressed

-Where the assets come from
+Where do the assets come from
 - [Itch](https://itch.io/), [Unity](https://assetstore.unity.com/zh-CN), [OpenGameArt](https://opengameart.org/), [CraftPix](https://craftpix.net/), [Spriters-Resource](https://www.spriters-resource.com/) and [Twitter](https://x.com)
 - Soundtracks from the Internet